-Generations of travellers have used the Interrail pass to explore Europe.
+Generations of travellers have used rail passes to travel across Europe.

 As consumers call for more sustainable travel, rail is an increasingly attractive option.
-Between 2005 and 2018, sales of interrail passes tripled.
+Between 2005 and 2018, sales of Interrail passes, which allow you to travel on almost all trains in Europe, tripled.

 This is great news for the planet.